Saturday 6th July 2019

 We walk on, I continually push myself forward.
 Sometimes thinking, sometimes not…feeling numb most of the time.

-I remember some of my thoughts being random, but most of the time just feeling numb, thinking about stepping forward, actually having to force my brain to tell my feet to move!
+I remember some of my thoughts being random, but most of the time just feeling numb, thinking mostly about simply stepping forward, actually having to force my brain to tell my feet to move!

 Take a step, take a step, take a step, take a step!